Taveta Golden Weaver

 (Spheniscuc demersus)

 Seneca Park Zoo is home to a thriving colony of African penguins.
-Our Zoo is one of the top breeders of African penguins in the United States, therefore the number of individuals is always changing.
+Thirty adult penguins currently call our zoo home.
 Their habitat is outdoors along the Rocky Coasts.

 Animal Facts